 “Need our help?”
 Larissa asked, ignoring the two’s words.

 Vincent turned to Ricky.
 “What fair are you talking about then?”

 “The fair at the next town over,” Ricky answered.
 He scratched his head and then was able to remember the name of the town somehow.

 “That’s the fair we’re going to,” Vincent said, realizing the familiar situation.
 “I didn’t know you live there too.”

 Ricky shook his head.
-“I was helping a friend setting up his booth last week.
-At least getting the last minute stuffs ready.
+“I was helping a friend set up his booth last week.
+At least getting the last-minute stuffs ready.
 But the guy at the next booth over bailed out on them.
-The organizers had to find someone else to fill up the place so I told them I had some stuffs I want to sell.”
+The organizers had to find someone else to fill up the place, so I told them I had some stuffs I want to sell.”